harryallerston/RPI-Wireless-Hotspot/README.md

 --------------------

 Configures your Raspberry Pi to use an attatched WiFi dongle as a hotspot, broadcasting your ethernet connection to other devices.
+Could be useful in hotel rooms, college dorms or if you just don't feel like buying a router!

 Features: